-Ms. Vazquez asked what the Board can do for next steps.
-Mr. Kahane stated he would find the data, and if it's statistically worth spending time on, we can follow up.
+40 Ms. Vazquez asked what the Board can do for next steps.
+Mr. Kahane stated he would find the 41 data, and if it's statistically worth spending time on, we can follow up.
+42

-Ms. Marks stated that this might be a good subject for Dr. Sherman's BOP Update article.
+43 Ms. Marks stated that this might be a good subject for Dr. Sherman's BOP Update article.
+44 g) Other Informational Items

-Ms. Acquaye-Baddoo stated that she wants to commend staff for their work moving the information forward, and that she believes that the content of information provided encouraged people to contact the office.
+Ms. Acquaye-Baddoo stated that she wants to commend staff for their work moving the information forward, and that she believes that the content of information provided encouraged people to call and contact the office.
 Ms. Acquaye-Baddoo stated that she agrees applicants should have the responsibility and accountability to respond.

-Mr. Kahane thanked Lavinia Snyder for her excellent interpretation on these cases and follow through based on these discussions and has done an outstanding job working with enforcement to be sure that when appropriate candidates are able to accrue hours involved in this situation.
+50 Mr. Kahane thanked Lavinia Snyder for her excellent interpretation on these cases and follow 51 through based on these discussions and has done an outstanding job working with enforcement 52 to be sure these individuals get their hours.